 Setting up your nonprofit’s cryptocurrency donation platform is easier than you might expect.
-When done right, it’s safe, regulatory compliant, and efficient for fundraising teams and their donors.
+When done properly, it’s safe, compliant, and efficient for fundraising teams and their supporters.
 And much like digging a well for clean water, the benefits are long term and quick to outweigh the early setup costs.

-Learn the basics and discover the best practices we’ve developed through our work elevating the fundraising game for hundreds of nonprofits by helping them accept crypto donations.
+Read on to learn the basics and discover the best practices we’ve developed through our work elevating the fundraising game for over 1,000 nonprofits by helping them accept crypto donations.

 Cryptocurrency fundraising is the practice of cultivating donors who give in the form of a virtual currency like Bitcoin or Ethereum.
 In order to accept cryptocurrency gifts, nonprofits need a digital platform where they can direct donors.